Back to index

 Please note that this feature is only available to subscribers.
 You can try it out for a week by clicking the button “Start free trial” on the webhooks screen.

 You can manually create and update webhooks via the Integrations page, where you can find the Webhooks button.
 A webhook sends data, so it requires that a web service is available on the other side to receive the data.
 Typically, the other side is a script or application that you create, but it can also be a third party website that the webhook connects to.
-If a message transmitted by our webhook requires some processing before it can be consumed by another API then the free service Pipedream can be very useful.
+If a message transmitted by our webhook requires some processing before it can be consumed by another API then the service Pipedream can be very useful.
 A powerful feature of Pipedream is that you can store the webhook messages and query them using SQL, allowing you to build custom reports without the need to set up a database backed script yourself.

 Creating a webhook without the use of Zapier or Make requires some technical proficiency.
 The remainder of this page contains information for programmers looking to add a webhook to send information to their own application, or who want to program their own interface between SuperSaaS and another site.